 Not even close.
 For starters, there’s the whole mass incarceration of blacks situation we discussed previously.
-Having a criminal record can deter employers from offering someone who’s been incarcerated a job.
+Having a criminal record can deter employers from offering a job to someone who’s been incarcerated.

 But it’s even worse for black Americans trying to get a job with a criminal record.
-They are 5 percent likely to get a callback for an interview, compared to white Americans at 17%.
+They have a 5% likelihood of getting a callback for an interview, compared to white Americans at 17%.